ipfs-cluster/ipfs-cluster/docs/composite-clusters.md

 ##### Double-cluster

-In this case (and given an allocate-everywhere replication factor), the obercluster and the undercluster would maintain the same state.
-The overcluster could be take offline, be upgraded, point to the real ipfs daemons and replace the undercluster, which could then be taken offline.
+In this case (and given an allocate-everywhere replication factor), the overcluster and the undercluster would maintain the same state.
+The overcluster could be taken offline, be upgraded, point to the real ipfs daemons and replace the undercluster, which could then be taken offline.
 Of course, pinning and unpinning operations would not need to be allowed when there is no overcluster, or manual sync of the state should be needed when it comes back up.
 It is not very clear if this is a useful usecase.

 ##### Pyramid pinning